opyapeus/purescript-emo8/docs/usage.md

   sound :: s -> Array AudioOp
 ```

-s is game state data which you can flexibly defined.
+s is game state data which you can flexibly define.

 each methods are called in order update, draw, sound at every frame.